inbo/data-publication/datasets/depletion-fishing-nete-occurrences/metadata.md

-# Depletion Fishing in the river "Grote Nete" and "Kleine Nete" (1989-1996)
+# Depletion fishing in the rivers Grote Nete and Kleine Nete in Flanders, Belgium

 Johan Coeck[^1], Dimitri Brosens[^1]